YinJC/uk-tex-faq/FAQ-secindent.md

----
-layout: page
-title: Indent after section headings
+# Indent after section headings
----

 LaTeX implements a style that doesn't indent the first paragraph after a section heading.
 There are coherent reasons for this, but not